kemitchell/writing.kemitchell.com/_drafts/MIT-Line-by-Line.md

 [Museum]: https://fedoraproject.org/wiki/Licensing:MIT?rd=Licensing/MIT

-Fortunately, the [Open Source Initiative][OSI] and [Software Package Data eXchange][SPDX] groups have standardized generic MIT-style license forms as "The MIT License".
+Fortunately, the [Open Source Initiative][OSI] and [Software Package Data eXchange][SPDX] groups have standardized a generic MIT-style license form as "The MIT License".
 OSI in turn has adopted SPDX' standardized [string identifiers][IDs] for common open-source licenses, with `MIT` pointing unambiguously to the standardized form "MIT License".
 If you want MIT-style terms for a new project, use